stvorl/basyn/README.txt

    -a  --action=    - One of the actions:
                       PUSH - use local device as source, remote - as destination;
                       PULL  - use remote device as source, local - as destination.
-                      If omitted, no data transfer is performed — only device existence is verified.
+                      If omitted, no data transfer is performed ï¿½ only device existence is verified.
  * -m  --mode=      - One of the synchronization modes (mandatory if any --action selected):
                       SYNC - copy only changed blocks, detected by parallel hash computation and comparison;
                       COPY - copy whole data (recommended for the initial run).